 Is a blue French bulldog fragile?

 The popularity of blue French Bulldog puppies has increased dramatically in recent years.
-And the number of livestock is also, attracted by the money.
 Some believe that blue French bulldog breeders are not interested in improving the breed and the quality of the dog.

 The health of the dog largely depends on the choice of the breeder and the care you will give him in the future.
 Avoid at all costs unserious breeders and dogs sold for an attractive price.
 However, I draw your attention to the fact that the blue coat is the result of genetic selection, which brings some questions to the table: